 When you talk to really large organizations, the Amways of the world, right?
-They have the architecture group that is responsible for ensuring architecture best practices are adhered to across the organization, like using a custom lens.
-Those architecture groups can create what they determine is the best practices for their architectural patterns.
+They have the architecture group that is responsible for ensuring architecture best practices are adhered to across the organization, like using a custom lens, those architecture groups can create what they determine is the best practices for their architectural patterns.
 And they can go through a well-architected review using standards and practices that they’ve built themselves.

 So it’s really interesting to see how that has matured over the years.
 And I’m excited to partner with other organizations to perform these well-architected reviews and get that third-party validation.

 Jen: Yeah, that was interesting sitting in on that session where they said their custom lens was their number one request to add to that portfolio of patterns and how they approach things because everyone has different custom architectures depending on their ecosystems and how they’re delivering services or solutions.
-For AWS to build that framework to say we Enable that is very helpful for an organization like OST, as Nick said, to help work in those complex spaces like healthcare and other fields that require multiple layers and system integrations and have their own kind of unique patterns that need to be tweaked and adapted.
+For AWS to build that framework to say we enable that is very helpful for an organization like OST, as Nick said, to help work in those complex spaces like healthcare and other fields that require multiple layers and system integrations and have their own kind of unique patterns that need to be tweaked and adapted.

 Kiran: I wanted to hear from both of you on this, because for many folks, this is probably their first time gathering in a couple years.
-And I’m wondering what the environment itself was like, were people eager to get back out and connect?
+And I’m wondering what the environment itself was like.
+Were people eager to get back out and connect?
 Just try and get a pulse of what it felt like to be there, Jen, what was it like to be there for you?

 Kiran: That’s great to hear.
 How about you, Nick?

-Nick: Yeah, largely I echo that it definitely looked different this year versus years in the past, everybody’s wearing masks and everybody’s, you know, of course doing the social distancing as much as you can, but it was really nice to see a lot of conversations.
+Nick: Yeah, largely echo that.
+It definitely looked different this year versus years in the past, everybody’s wearing masks and everybody’s, you know, of course doing the social distancing as much as you can, but it was really nice to see a lot of conversations.
 People were really leaning in.
 A lot of people were doing the networking thing, like Jen said.
 I spent a lot of time talking to vendors, talking to partners, talking to just people in general that I did know or didn’t know, and just hearing what their own personal stories were.
-That was really refreshing.
-I think, just to be able to have an atmosphere where we’re all focused on the same thing, furthering ourselves inside of the AWS ecosystem and broadening our skillset and knowledge and increasing our networking opportunities.
+That was really refreshing, I think, just to be able to have an atmosphere where we’re all focused on the same thing, furthering ourselves inside of the AWS ecosystem and broadening our skillset and knowledge and increasing our networking opportunities.

 So to have that opportunity was really refreshing and to see the level of communication happening across the board was really great.

 Kiran: Thanks for sharing that.
 I think that helps people understand the value and actually being together and gathering.
 So that’s great.
-So, Jen, what’s next now that you’re back from re-invent, where are we going from here?
+So, Jen, what’s next now that you’re back from re:Invent, where are we going from here?

 Jen: Well, as soon as I got back, I will say I immediately started calling our partners at OST and our IOT ecosystem to let them know exactly what we’re discussing here today.
-Here are the insights, the innovations we saw, how can we start leveraging these for our client’s business outcome?
+Here are the insights, the innovations we saw.
+How can we start leveraging these for our client’s business outcome?
 We’ve seen these scenarios or these engagement patterns, for example, on rapid prototyping where we may have stalled out or the client couldn’t figure out an easier path to move forward.

 This is an opportunity for us to re-engage and reignite that engagement pattern.
 And for us as ecosystem partners to play in it as a team manner to help our clients accelerate their IOT innovation growth.
-So I’m already three or four conversations, deep with our partners about leveraging innovations, like express link and where we can start to focus on experimenting with these evaluation kits and bringing that experimentation and our expertise in deep knowledge to help rapidly evolve our clients past their stuck state.
+So I’m already three or four conversations deep with our partners about leveraging innovations, like express link and where we can start to focus on experimenting with these evaluation kits and bringing that experimentation and our expertise and deep knowledge to help rapidly evolve our clients past their stuck state.